 The curcumin supplement is effectively dosed, with the amount per serving right in line with reference ranges on Examine (500 mg curcumin + 5 mg Bioperine).
 Curcumin is the active chemical compound in turmeric, and Bioperine is a black pepper extract which is added to the formula to increase absorption.

 Citrus Bergamot Extract is the second botanical supplement sold by Gorilla Mind, and the brand's health claims of improved cholesterol metabolism appear to be backed by research.
 This study on citrus bergamot extract at the exact same dosage as that in Gorilla Mind's citrus supplement documented improved low-density lipoprotein (LDL) cholesterol levels, and improved triglyceride levels in adults with high cholesterol.
-Both of these markers of cholesterol are thought to be associated with poor health outcomes, so the fact that citrus bergamot can reduce their levels in patients with high cholesterol is a promising sign.

 The final botanical supplement sold by Gorilla Mind is Astragalus Extract, which is generally taken for immune support.
 We haven't come across many research studies on astragalus for immunity, but this incredibly thorough meta-study concludes favorably: "The main function of [astragalus] is to promote repair and regulation of the immune system.”
 Most of the studies included in the linked research review used higher doses than that in Gorilla Mind’s product, but many were animal studies.